 Bad science for good reasons?

-In his book, ‘Bad Science’ (Fourth Estate, London), Ben Goldacre expertly attempts to explain ‘why clever people believe stupid things’.
-When offered up so succinctly the pitfalls to bad decision making are obvious, if not unavoidable.
-Who amongst us can claim to never rely on “bias”, “intuition” or to let our “prejudices run unchecked and unexamined”, from time to time at least?
+In his book Bad Science, Ben Goldacre expertly attempts to explain ‘why clever people believe stupid things’.
+When offered up so succinctly, the pitfalls to bad decision-making are obvious, if not unavoidable.
+Who amongst us can claim to never rely on bias or intuition from time to time at least?

-In Warsaw at the Shale Gas World 2013 conference delegates attempted to do just that.
-Bringing together practitioners from fields as diverse as water management and directional drilling, the intent was to facilitate discussions between the policy makers, the industry key players and the practitioners of the dark arts (the technology firms).
-One thing is for sure, while the public voice their concerns for the impact of shale gas on the environment the industry is not simply sitting idle, ignoring the issues.
-Conferences like this one show that the industry is capable of calling on experienced practitioners and well tested technologies and is prepared to go the extra few yards to ensure that risk is reduced to the lowest acceptable levels.
+In Warsaw at the Shale Gas World 2013 conference, delegates attempted to do just that.
+Bringing together practitioners from fields as diverse as water management and directional drilling, the intent was to facilitate discussions between policy makers, industry key players and technology firms.
+One thing is sure; while the public is fracking in a context where they are not prepared to ban coal mining, and indeed, areas of Europe promote coal mining.
+Because when one thinks about the relative environmental impacts of the alternatives, coal mining is truly evil in comparison.” voice their concerns for the impact of shale gas on the environment, the industry is not simply sitting idle, ignoring the issues.
+Conferences like this show that it is capable of calling on experienced practitioners and well tested technologies and is prepared to go the extra few yards to ensure that risk is reduced to the lowest acceptable levels.

-“…normally…when the price of fossil fuels rises, that contains the seeds of its own destruction (as in the 1970’s) and actually a lot more resource comes online.
-You can understand shale gas and shale oil as being a response to relatively high prices in the 2000’s.”
+The desire within the industry, and within some sections of the political classes, to grow a European shale gas market is clear.
+Environmental issues aside, some caution is needed.
+At a recent UK House of Lords Economic Affairs Committee meeting Professor Dieter Helm said, “…normally…when the price of fossil fuels rises, that contains the seeds of its own destruction (as in the 1970s) and actually a lot more resource comes online.
+You can understand shale gas and shale oil as being a response to relatively high prices in the 2000s.”

-“I do find it truly extraordinary that people want to ban fracking in a context where they are not prepared to ban coal mining and indeed areas of Europe promote coal mining.
+That may be true but what if shale gas and oil are about more than providing us with a cheaper energy source?
+What if there are other benefits?
+Professor Helm went on to say, “I do find it extraordinary that people want to ban fracking in a context where they are not prepared to ban coal mining and indeed, areas of Europe promote coal mining.
 Because when one thinks about the relative environmental impacts of the alternatives, coal mining is truly evil in comparison.”

 Previous article